yaejeec/yaejeec.github.io/_pages/about.md

   - /about.html
 ---

-I am Yae Jee Cho, a fifth-year Ph.
-D student at Carnegie Mellon University.
-I am on the 2024 job market!

-I am advised by [Prof. Gauri Joshi](http://www.andrew.cmu.edu/user/gaurij/home.html), in the [Optimization, Probability and Learning (OPAL) Lab](http://www.andrew.cmu.edu/user/gaurij/Group.html).
-Our research group is affiliated with the [Parallel Data Lab](https://www.pdl.cmu.edu/index.shtml).
-My current research interests are in distributed machine learning, on-device machine learning, and federated learning.
+I received my Ph.
+D on [Faster, Incentivized, and Efficient Federated Learning: Theory and Applications](https://www.proquest.com/openview/b4f75e9c959676ff3655114c1be31ac1/1?pq-origsite=gscholar&cbl=18750&diss=y) at Carnegie Mellon Univ. on Aug.
+2024, and joined Google to work on On-device Machine Learning for LLMs.
+My research interests are in distributed machine learning, on-device machine learning, and federated learning.